-We can accredit programmes in relation to EI unique standards - Member of the EI (MEI) and Chartered Energy Manager (CEM).
+We can accredit courses in relation to EI unique standards - Member of the EI (MEI), Chartered Energy Manager - and those set by the Engineering Council - Chartered Engineer (CEng) and Incorporated Engineer (IEng).
+We can also offer approval for EngTech programmes.